infinum/secrets_cli/README.md

     SECRETS_VAULT_AUTH_METHOD - this is auth method ('github' or 'token' supported for now) SECRETS_VAULT_AUTH_TOKEN - this is vault auth token

+For github token you only need `read:org` permissions.

 ## Usage

-All commands have --help with detailed descriptions of options.
+All commands have `--help` with detailed descriptions of options.
-Some of the commands have --verbose switch which will print out the commands it run.
+Some of the commands have `--verbose` switch which will print out the commands it run.

 ### Init